140am/butler/README.md

 #### Remote procedure call (RPC) on a Service

-Send a request to a registered service and receive its response.
+Send a request to a registered `Service` and receive its response.

 ```python
 client = butler.Client('tcp://127.0.0.1:5555').rpc('api.images')